chloex03730/my-resume/README.md

 ## Project Overview

+This project is an interactive online resume inspired by **Chiikawa**, a popular Japanese character created by Nagano.
+The website presents Chiikawa's adventures, skills, education, and projects in the style of a personal resume.

-This project is an interactive online resume developed across six Front-End Web Technologies labs.
-Starting from a simple semantic HTML page, the project was gradually enhanced with responsive layouts, CSS animations, and JavaScript features to create a modern and interactive personal resume.
+The project was developed across six Front-End Web Technologies labs.
+Starting from a simple semantic HTML page, it was gradually enhanced with responsive layouts, CSS animations, and JavaScript features to create a modern and interactive website.

 ## Features